Enhancing childhood tuberculosis identification and treatment in the Philippines|

 From September 2015 to August 31, 2017, 1,017 children with presumptive TB and 1,075 adults with diagnosed TB were screened.
 Among the children screened, 586 (57.6%) and 431 (42.4%) were eventually enrolled in the intervention and control groups, respectively, and among adults enrolled 562 (52.2%) and 513 (47.7%) in the intervention and control groups, respectively.
 Among children, there were more presumptive TB cases in the Intervention group, with more coming from Los Baños compared to San Juan among those who were enrolled.
 The majority of presumptive TB cases were identified during contact tracing followed by the IMCI program.
 Similarly, there were more diagnosed TB cases in the intervention group.
 Among adults, there were 562 and 513 enrolled in the intervention and control groups, respectively.

-These are preliminary results from our study.
-Both San Juan and Los Baños are now implementing screening for TB during IMCI visits as well as consistently screening and inviting household contacts for TB.
-It is important to disseminate our results as these will be helpful in further screening for TB and referring cases for treatment.
+These are preliminary results from the study.
+Both San Juan and Los Baños are now implementing screening for TB during IMCI visits, as well as consistently screening and inviting household contacts for TB.
+It is important to disseminate these results, as they should be helpful in further screening for TB and referring cases for treatment.